UW-Hydro/VIC/docs/Development/working-with-git.md

 - https://help.github.com/

 # Getting the code
-The basic steps to obtain the VIC source code repository are as follows.
-This follows the same steps as the following tutorial: https://help.github.com/articles/fork-a-repo
+To obtain the VIC source code repository, follow the steps in this tutorial: https://help.github.com/articles/fork-a-repo

 ## Step 0: A few definitions
 Using [Git](http://git-scm.com/) involves a few different copies of the archive: